128technology/docs/docs/cc_fips_access_mgmt.md

 ## Software Compliance Validation

-After installing the SSR Software it is important to verify that the installation was completed successfully, and that the system is running in the FIPS enforcing mode required for Common Criteria compliance.
+After installing the SSR Software, it is important to verify that the installation successfully  completed and that the system is running in the FIPS enforcememt mode required for Common Criteria compliance.
 After starting the SSR router or conductor, the login screen appears on the console.
-Alternatively you may ssh to the SSR management IP address using the admin account.
+Alternatively you may `ssh` to the SSR management IP address using the admin account.

 1. Login using the admin credentials.
 2. Use `show system version`  to verify the correct software release is running: